-Our brain is incased in the skull, however between inner surface of the skull and outer surface of the brain we have three layers of tissue that surround the brain.
-The inner most layer is call the pia mater (pia for short), the next layer is call the arachnoid and the outer most and toughest layer is call the dura mater (dura).
+Our brain is encased in the skull, however between inner surface of the skull and outer surface of the brain we have three layers of tissue that surround the brain.
+The innermost layer is called the pia mater (pia for short), the next layer is called the arachnoid and the outer most and the toughest layer is called the dura mater (dura).
 A subdural haematoma is a collection of blood (blood clot) that occurs between the outer two layers, the dura and arachnoid.

 Read further about head and jaw conditions: